Graduate Student FAQ’s

 3. How do I apply?

 You may apply for admission using the University of Delaware’s on-line graduate application.
-When writing your personal statement of objectives and interests, please indicate clearly which civil engineering concentration(s) you are most interested in pursuing: civil infrastructure systems, coastal, environmental/water resources, geotechnical, structural, or transportation.
+When writing your personal statement of objectives and interests, please indicate clearly which civil engineering concentration(s) you are most interested in pursuing: coastal, environmental, geotechnical, structural, transportation engineering & civil infrastructure systems, or water resources.

-Detailed instructions to guide you through the application process are available at the Office of Graduate Studies website.
-Applicants from outside the U.S. should be sure to review the special instructions for foreign students.
+Detailed instructions to guide you through the application process are available at the Graduate College website.
+Applicants from outside the U.S. should be sure to review the special instructions for international students.

-The CEE Department adheres to the general University of Delaware deadlines for admission:
+The CEE Department adheres to the general University of Delaware application deadlines for admission:

-• February 1 for Fall semester, consideration for assistantships/fellowships
+• February 1 for Fall semester, with full consideration for assistantships/fellowships

 • July 1 for Fall semester, final deadline